Angtrim/alloy-latex-highlighting/README.md

 ## How to use

-To use it just include you alloy source code where you want :
+To use it just include your alloy source code where you want :

     \lstinputlisting[language=alloy]{path-to-your-alloy-source-code}